skx/linux-security-modules/security/can-exec/README.md

 Testing
 -------

-To test that the module is enabled you'll want to run:
+To test that the module is available you'll want to run:

     $ echo $(cat /sys/kernel/security/lsm)
     capability,safesetid,can_exec